Beginner’s Guide to Deep Sky Astrophotography

 Automation and Running a Sequence of Images

-Because you’ll want to capture as many images as possible, it doesn’t make sense to stand there next to your telescope activating the shutter one by one.
-Depending on the location of your target, you may spend upwards of 6 hours or more collecting images on the same target.
+Because you’ll want to capture as many images as possible, it doesn’t make sense to stand next to your telescope and activate the shutter one by one.
+Depending on the location of your target, you may spend upwards of 6 hours or more collecting images of the same target.

-To automate this process, and remove the possibility of creating any shake or unwanted movement in the camera or telescope, you can use a remote shutter release cable.
+You can use a remote shutter release cable to automate this process and eliminate the possibility of creating any shake or unwanted movement in the camera or telescope.

-These simple and affordable devices allow you to set a series of exposures to fire off on their own.
+These simple and affordable devices allow you to set a series of exposures to fire independently.
 For example, you can program the remote to take 50 shots, with a 10-second delay between each one.

 DSLR camera and telescope